The-OpenROAD-Project/OpenROAD/docs/contrib/GettingInvolved.md

 tool workflow in the developer guide [document](DeveloperGuide.md) to work with the app and its submodule repos in an efficient way.

+Please run clang-format on all the C++ source files you change before committing.
+On the root directory of the OpenROAD repository there is the file `.clang-format` that defines all coding formatting rules.

 Please pay attention to the
 [test directory](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/test)
 and be sure to add tests for any code changes that you make with open